loogmaii/Project_2_Mai_Jana/Readme.md

     print(data)
 ```
-**Fig.6** Shows the function used to only acquire the data apropriate for the needed time period.
+**Fig.2** Shows the csv file in which we collected the data from the outside of the house
 ![](data.png)

 # Criteria C: Development